kontalk/client-adapters/tunnel/README.md

 bridge to `beta.kontalk.net` on port 5999, doing the SSL handshake for you.
 Setup your XMPP client to make an unencrypted connection and to use plain authentication (credentials don't matter, they will be discarded by the script, however you will need to use the domain you passed to `--domain`).
 The `-p` parameter is optional and indicates the port it will listen for incoming connections.
+The `-d` parameter is also optional and instructs the script to print debugging information along with a complete dump of the XMPP traffic between client and server.

 For more information, please refer to the built-in guide by running: